 The Fine Print

 Promotional value expires 90 days after purchase.
 Amount paid never expires.
+Cannot be combined with any rates or prior purchases.
+Contact email@example.com for questions.
+Limit 2 per person, may buy 2 additional as gift(s).
 May be repurchased every 30 days.
-Limit 2 per person, may buy 2 additional as gifts.
 Limit 1 per visit.
 Must use promotional value in 1 visit(s).
 Valid only for option purchased.
-Cannot be combined with any other offers, rates or prior purchases.
-Contact email@example.com for questions.
+Not valid with other offers or promotions.
 Merchant is solely responsible to purchasers for the care and quality of the advertised goods and services.
 Offer is not eligible for our promo codes or other discounts.